Logiqx/wst-results/docs/team/notes.md

 - Dummy records in motions.csv so that unallocated motions will have their data downloaded at the beach.
   - e.g. `99,724,2024-04-21,2024-04-30,ZZZ601ZZZ,TBC,TBC,TBC`

+#### Todo

+- Documentation
+  - Command aliases
+  - Download from all motions, including unused ones to avoid confusion the next day
+  - Copy OAO files to Windows for faster loading
+  - Assign motions to additional knights prior to download - makes life simpler and logs are clearer
+  - Poor quality data - Mortefon, Bornemann
+  - How to use data from backup devices - e.g. Gibson, Ornvang, Mortefon, Bornemann
+  - Heat naming across days and multiple fleets all having heat 1 at different times
+- Coding
+  - Show individual heat results in different columns
+  - Fix character encoding of Sailwave exports
+  - Resolve issue with rank being different for identical results - fastest runs on Tue 23 (Laufer and Bordes)
+- Nick to send bank details to Principe
+- Contact Bjorn Haacke (German Speed) about Motion Minis, to introduce Julien